ibm-cloud-docs/discovery/migrate-rnr-tut.md

 -  This tutorial assumes that you have your service credentials.
    -  When in the Watson {{site.data.keyword.discoveryshort}} service on {{site.data.keyword.Bluemix_notm}}, click **Service credentials**.
    -  Click **View credentials** under Actions.
-   -  Copy the `username` and `password` values and make sure that the `url` value matches the one in the examples below, if it doesn't, replace it as well.
+   -  Copy the `apikey` value and make sure that the `url` value matches the one in the examples below, if it doesn't, replace it as well.

 ## Adding Cranfield data to Discovery

 1. Create an Environment.

     ```bash
-    curl -X POST -u "{username}":"{password}" -H "Content-Type: application/json" -d '{ "name": "my_environment", "description": "My environment" }' "https://gateway.watsonplatform.net/discovery/api/v1/environments?version=2017-11-07"
+    curl -X POST -u "apikey":"{apikey_value}" -H "Content-Type: application/json" -d '{ "name": "my_environment", "description": "My environment" }' "https://gateway.watsonplatform.net/discovery/api/v1/environments?version=2017-11-07"
     ```
     {: pre}